Customer Experience

 1. A frustrating website

-A frustrating navigation experience is a significant pain point of the customer experience.
+A frustrating navigation experience is a significant pain point in the customer experience: what to do better.
 Customers expect to have the opportunity to self-serve through the company’s website.
 The ability to do so should be easily accessible, from finding information about the services offered to purchase, accessing a live chat, and leaving a review.

 2. Unavailable or inconsistent multichannel support